Table of Contents

 CLtotal = CLhepatic + CLrenal + CLpulmonary + CLother

-- Clearance is affected when there is an impairment in the function of the organ, e.g., hepatic disease can reduce the clearance (thereby prolonging the half-life) of many drugs.
+- Clearance is affected when there is an impairment in the function of the organ, e.g., some hepatic disease (hepatic cirrhosis, hepatitis, etc) can affect the hepatic function and decrease the metabolism and clearance of drugs in the liver (thereby prolonging the half-life).

-- Obviously, drug kinetics and metabolism will affect its clearance.
+- Drug kinetics and metabolism will affect its clearance.

 - Total systemic clearance and drug half-life are important pharmacological parameters that are used for adjusting drug dosage, thereby enhancing therapeutic efficacy and minimizing toxicity.